eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 }
 ~~~

 You may be wondering why this is relevant.
-Well, when importing, say, jQuery using a `<script>` tag the library assigns itself to variable `$` which we have seen is now equivalent to `window.$`.
+When importing, for example, jQuery using a `<script>` tag the library assigns itself to variable `$` which we have seen is now equivalent to `window.$`.
 This is where things get interesting when another library decides that it, too, would like to use the `$` variable.
-There are ways around this but modules can help us here.
+There is nothing in JavaScript that is going to prevent that.
+There are ways around this but modules can help us here since the module, as a whole, is encapsulated.

 A JavaScript module is a singleton and is represented by a file.
 The module can `import` other modules and `export` functionality in a variety of ways.
 This means that our dependencies are still file-based since we have not type information.
 The following is an example of importing jquery as a module: